-For the marinade, deseed the Scotch bonnet and pepper, peel the garlic, and trim and quarter the spring onions, then add to the blender with the basil, half the coriander and the celery leaves (if using).
+For the marinade, deseed the Scotch bonnet and pepper, peel the garlic, trim and quarter the spring onions, then place it all in a blender with the basil, half the coriander and the celery leaves (if using).
 Melt and add the coconut oil and whiz to a paste, loosening with a good splash of water, if needed.

-With a sharp knife, score the fish all over on both sides, about 1cm deep.
-Pour over the marinade, rubbing it into the slashes you’ve made, then leave in the fridge for at least 4 hours to marinate.
+Use a sharp knife to score the fish all over on both sides, about 1cm deep.
+Rub over the marinade, getting it into all the slashes, then cover and marinate in the fridge for at least 4 hours.

 For the salsa, deseed and finely chop the peppers.
-Cut a cross into the bottom of the tomatoes, plunge into boiling water for 30 seconds, then peel away the skin, and finely chop.
+Cut a cross into the bottom of each tomato, plunge them into boiling water for 40 seconds, then peel away the skin.

-Peel and finely chop the red onion and garlic.
-Trim the cucumber and finely chop along with most of the coriander (stalks and all).
+Peel the red onion and garlic, trim the cucumber, then finely chop it all with most of the remaining coriander, mixing as you go.

-Shape heaped teaspoons of the mixture into balls, then roll in the breadcrumbs and place on a tray.
+Divide the mixture into 20 balls, then roll them in the breadcrumbs and place on a tray.
 Put aside.

-Place the snapper into the hot tray or pan and cook for 2 minutes on each side, or until coloured and charred, then place in the oven for 10 to 12 minutes, or until cooked through.
-To test if it’s done, insert a fork or small, sharp knife into the thickest part (just behind the head), and the fish should flake away.
+Put in the snapper to char and colour for 2 minutes on each side, then transfer to the oven for 10 to 12 minutes, or until cooked through.
+To test if it’s done, insert a small, sharp knife into the thickest part just behind the head – the fish should flake away.

-Meanwhile, peel the plantain and slice in half lengthways.
-Place a frying pan on a medium-high heat, drizzle in 1 tablespoon of olive oil, then cook the plantain for 2 minutes on each side, or until golden, then add a pinch of salt and pepper.
+While it cooks, peel the plantain and halve lengthways.
+Drizzle 1 tablespoon of olive oil into a frying pan on a medium-high heat, and cook the plantain for 2 minutes on each side, or until golden.
+Season.

-Carefully drop 6 beignets into the hot vegetable oil and cook for 2 to 3 minutes, or until golden, crisp and they rise to the surface, then drain on kitchen paper (freeze the rest before frying, for another day).
+Carefully drop 6 beignets into the hot vegetable oil and cook for 2 to 3 minutes, or until golden, crisp and they rise to the surface.
+Scoop out and drain on kitchen paper (freeze the rest before frying, to defrost and cook fresh another day).

-Serve the fish with the plantain, salsa and beignets.
-Halve and destone the avocado, then scoop over little balls or teaspoons, and finish with a scattering of coriander leaves.
+Serve the fish with the salsa, beignets and plantain.
+Halve, destone and scoop over the avocado, and finish with a scattering of coriander leaves.
 Any leftover salsa will keep for up to 2 days in the fridge.